ohAnd/dtuGateway/readme.md

 - lot of single updates for power setting within few seconds (< 2-3) without any reading of values (e.g. realdata) -> it seems this creating no problems
 - therefore current setup -> no time limit for power setting, but reading data only every 31 seconds is running fine
 - sometimes hanging or full shutdown/ break of DTU will be prevented by sending an active reboot request to dtu (hanging detection at this time over grid voltage, should be changing at least within 10 consecutive incoming data)
-- with this setup: now the device is running for days without any stops (overall system point of view: target settings will be performed everytime, readed data will be available, no manual steps needed to recover the dtu connection)
+- with this setup: now the device is running for days without any stops (overall system point of view: target settings will be performed everytime, read data will be available, no manual steps needed to recover the dtu connection)

 ### hoymiles cloud update
 - everey 15 min (0,15,30,45) -> timestamp update
 - after 7 min 40 s update of graph data (if wifi not reachable, also reset of wifi AP)
+- if there is at these points an active connection to the dtu and current data will be requested, the update to the cloud will be interrupted and no current data for this point in time will be stored in the cloud

 ### sources